PoisotLab/ms_network_prediction/manuscript.md

 integration of datasets---as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for data access and usability in the coming years.

+### Machine learning tools are becoming more accessible

 In turn, this effort is supported by a thriving ecosystem of data sources and novel tools.
 Machine learning encompasses a broad variety of techniques